At IMF, Brazil And France Renew Push For fairer International Taxation - UrduPoint

 "Everybody has to pay their fair share of taxation," he added.

-Given that there are about 3,000 US-dollar billionaires globally, a two-percent wealth tax would generate about $250 billion in additional tax revenue worldwide, the French economist Gabriel Zucman told AFP recently.
+Given that there are about 3,000 US-dollar billionaires globally, a two percent wealth tax would generate about $250 billion in additional tax revenue worldwide, according to the French economist Gabriel Zucman.

+"The Democratic popular demand for this form of taxation is overwhelming," he said during an event at the IMF later on Wednesday.

+"It's feasible and we understand how it can be done very quickly," he added.

-In a report published on Wednesday, the non-governmental organization (NGO) Global Citizen said a wealth tax could be a key source of revenue for states to finance the trillions needed for the climate transition.
+A wealth tax could be a key source of revenue for states to finance the trillions needed for the climate transition, the non-governmental organization (NGO) Global Citizen said in a report published Wednesday.

 According to the report, the wealth of the richest people has collectively increased by $2.7 billion a day since 2020, and they emit on average a million times more carbon dioxide than the average person.